 Overview & Career Outcomes

-Athletic Training students are provided with opportunities to draw on both professional experience and newly acquired knowledge and skills to prepare for a career in a variety of settings.
+Athletic Training students are provided with opportunities to draw on professional experience and newly acquired knowledge and skills to prepare for a career in various settings.
 Coursework is complemented by opportunities to put learning into practice through a series of 5 clinical experiences.
-Students hone their clinical skills and decision-making through simulation, standardized patient encounters, and various lab-based activities.
+Students hone their clinical skills and decision-making through simulation, standardized patient encounters, and lab-based activities.
 The program is built upon the core values of academic integrity, social responsibility, and clinical excellence.
-To learn more please view our Program Mission Statement and Goals.
+To learn more, please view our Program Mission Statement and Goals.
 The program is built upon the core values of academic integrity, social responsibility, and clinical excellence.
-To learn more please view our Program Mission Statement, Goals, and Student Outcomes.
+Please learn more about our Program Mission Statement, Goals, and Student Outcomes.

 Clinical education and experiences